Forced organ harvesting from Falun Gong practitioners in China: Israel

 In 2007, Israel's national legislative body the Knesset adopted new legislation barring insurance companies from providing coverage to Israeli citizens who travel abroad to purchase organs.
 The move was partly a response to an investigation in which Israeli authorities arrested several men involved in mediating transplants of Chinese prisoners' organs for Israelis.
 One of the men had stated in an undercover interview that the organs came from "people who oppose the regime, those sentenced to death and from prisoners of the Falun Gong."
 In addition to prohibiting citizens from buying organs overseas, the law also imposed criminal charges on organ traffickers.
 The new rules resulted in a significant decrease in the number of Israeli citizens seeking transplants abroad, while also helping to catalyze an expansion of the voluntary donor registry domestically.

 Spain

 In 2010, Spain implemented a law prohibiting its nationals from traveling abroad to obtain illegal organ transplants.
 The legislation was proposed after a Spanish citizen reportedly traveled to Tianjin, China, where he obtained a liver for US$130,000 after waiting for just 20 days.
 The Spanish legislation makes it a crime to promote or facilitate an illegal organ transplant, punishable with up to 12 years in prison.
 In addition, any organization found to have participated in illegal organ transplant transactions will be subject to a fine.

 Taiwan

-In June 2015, the national legislature of Taiwan passed an amendment to the "Human Organ Transplantation Act" to prohibit the sale or purchase of organs, including from abroad.
-The law also prohibits the use of organs from executed prisoners.
-Legislators who supported the bill noted that the amendments were intended to address the problem of Taiwanese citizens traveling to China to purchase organs, some of which were harvested from living donors.
+In June 2015, Taiwan passed an amendment to the "Human Organ Transplantation Act" to require people who have transplants abroad to provide details to local hospitals.
+Democratic Progressive Party legislator Yu Mei-nu said many Taiwanese go to China for illegal organ transplantations.